vistamedia/socialmeta/README.md

 If empty the beginning of the article will be used instead (all html tags will be automatically striped)
 1. **Related article**
 Add some related resources to try to gain related items from your site under your post in the stream.
-1. **Video HTTPS Url**
-Enter the url of the video resource associated to your content.
-Note that Facebook and Twitter REQUIRE HTTPS to avoid mixed content browser errors when playing the video in the stream
-1. **Video MIME**
-This field should be automatically populated by pressing the Fetch button.
-If not the accepted values are: application/x-shockwave-flash or video/mp4
-1. **Video width**
-Width of your video in pixels
-1. **Video height**
-Height of your video in pixels
-1. **Content's main type**
-You shouldn't touch anything except if you wish your article to be treated as a video content.
-It may then become streamable in Facebook and Twitter streams.
-The other interest of setting an article as video content is to try to get a video preview in Google search result.

 ### Sites with multiple authors
 > NOTE: